 You are paying and counting on your publicist to tell your story honestly, accurately and in a manner where they will generate awareness and successfully connect you with other industry professionals looking for an artist just like you.

 Do they really know your story?
 Have you given them what they need to get the job done?

 Do they believe in you and what you want to accomplish?

 Do they see you as a one-off, or someone who wants to go the distance with you?

 Do they believe you’re ready for the next step?

-The PR pro I respect the most could have at least 20 more clients right now.
-She says a polite but encouraging “no” to those she doesn’t “feel,” or those whom she doesn’t feel have something big enough to promote at this time.
+The PR pros I respect the most could have at least 20 more clients right now.
+They say a polite but encouraging “no” to those they don’t “feel,” or to those whom they don’t feel have something big enough to promote at this time.

 Does your current or prospective PR person know how to write?
 Ask for some samples, or ask them for an example of how they would communicate your story to busy people whose email addresses are jammed up.